stevsharp/AspNetOdata/README.md

 Simplified CRUD Operations:
 OData provides a standardized way to perform Create, Read, Update, and Delete (CRUD) operations on data.
 This consistency makes it easier for developers to understand and implement these common operations.

-Security:
-OData services can leverage standard HTTP security mechanisms, such as HTTPS and authentication headers, to ensure the security of data during transmission.

-In summary, OData simplifies data communication, promotes standardization, and improves the efficiency of building and consuming RESTful APIs.
-It is particularly useful in scenarios where data needs to be shared and consumed by different applications and platforms.

 ## Prerequisites

 Specify any prerequisites that users need to have installed or set up before using your project.
 Include things like: